 - There are limited family day care options around, if you can’t find the mum you want, you may have to pick from who is available.
 Because it’s a close relationship, this can lead to problems down the track.

 Nannys are represented by agencies and offer services from full time childcare to more flexible hours depending on their client’s needs.
 They can negotiate before school hours, during school hours, after school care and evenings.
 Nanny’s can be expected to accompany children on excursions agreed upon by the family, do school drop off and pick up, and care for the child in the child’s own home.
 When recruiting the right nanny for your family, meet with the agency and make sure the agency has stringent checks in place for their staff.
 Interviewing the potential candidates for the position is a must and be sure to get references.
 Finally, organise a meet and greet with your children to make sure they are happy.
 The cost is approximately $15-$35 per hour plus an agency fee.
 To search for a nanny, click here.

-Au Pairs are typically young people from abroad who are looking to live with an Australian family in exchange for child care duties and light house keeping.
-Au Pairs are represented by agencies and must have a police background check done to qualify and they cost approximately $80-$120 pocket money per week (for 40 hours work) plus live in expenses plus a one off agency fee.
+Typically young people from abroad who are looking to live with an Australian family in exchange for child care duties and light house keeping.
+Most Au Pairs are represented by agencies and must have a police background check done to qualify and they cost approximately $80-$120 pocket money per week (for 40 hours work) plus live in expenses plus a one off agency fee.
 It should be noted that Au Pairs don’t have any formal training and aren’t recommended for babies younger than 12 months.
-For further information on Au Pairs, click here.

 Demi Pairs are free au pairs and go through similar agencies and checks.
 They provide 25 hours per week in child care and light housework in exchange for room and board.
 Usually your demi pair will also get a part time job.
 Like au pairs, their level of experience and qualifications differ greatly from individual to individual so be sure to choose an agency that can find you the right candidate and then arrange Skype hook ups to chat and get to know her.